Re-evaluating Will Smith with DJ Jazzy Jeff

 At some point, I asked him if Will Smith ever actually intended to give up music once his movie career took off.
 “No. I mean, listen, I’m supposed to talk to him later on this week about going in the studio and doing some shows.
 He really, really wants to do it, but he is arguably one of the biggest movie stars in the world… I think it drives him crazy, because he wants to do it, and it is a conflict between him and the movie crowd.”

 A matter of weeks after telling me that he was getting together with his old partner to discuss working together, DJ Jazzy Jeff & The Fresh Prince announced their reunion.

-So far there are just two shows announced; an MTV event in Croatia and, perhaps unexpectedly, the Livewire Festival in Blackpool, alongside The Jacksons and a day dedicated to Pete Waterman’s Hit Factory.
+They played two shows; an MTV event in Croatia and, perhaps unexpectedly, the Livewire Festival in Blackpool, alongside The Jacksons and a day dedicated to Pete Waterman’s Hit Factory.

-Funnily enough, the duo never toured during their heyday, which makes this a rare opportunity to see them.
+Funnily enough, the duo never toured during their heyday, which made this a rare opportunity to see them.

 Like many people, I came across the duo as a TV viewer rather than a music fan.
 For my generation, The Fresh Prince of Bel-Air was a defining show, as much as The Simpsons or Friends.